attack68/rateslib/docs/source/c_curves.rst

 Curves
 ***********

-The ``rateslib.curves`` module allows the fundamental :class:`~rateslib.curves.Curve`, :class:`~rateslib.curves.LineCurve`, or :class:`~rateslib.curves.IndexCurve` class
+The ``rateslib.curves`` module allows the fundamental :class:`~rateslib.curves.Curve` or :class:`~rateslib.curves.LineCurve` class to be defined with parameters.
-to be defined with parameters (for the purpose of the user guide an *IndexCurve* can be considered a *Curve* with minor enhancements).
 These curve objects are slightly different in what they represent and how they operate.

 This module relies on the ultility modules :ref:`splines<splines-doc>` and :ref:`dual<dual-doc>`.

-.. inheritance-diagram:: rateslib.curves.Curve rateslib.curves.LineCurve rateslib.curves.IndexCurve rateslib.curves.CompositeCurve rateslib.curves.MultiCsaCurve rateslib.curves.ProxyCurve
+.. inheritance-diagram:: rateslib.curves.Curve rateslib.curves.LineCurve rateslib.curves.CompositeCurve rateslib.curves.MultiCsaCurve rateslib.curves.ProxyCurve
    :private-bases:
    :top-classes: rateslib.curves.Curve
    :parts: 1